 Merge Multiple Versions of a Doc into One Result

-Merge Results is a powerful and flexible tool for controlling the presentation of a search page.
-Instance users can prevent multiple copies of a document from cluttering the search results page or they can present all the versions of an article as one result.
+Merge Results allows you to prevent multiple copies of a document from cluttering the search results page by presenting the different versions of an article as one result.

 How It Works